telhc/pypwvault/README.md

-# pypwvault
+# Python Password Vault

-A password manager, saver, vault in python
+A python password saver capable of encrypting and keeping any account details